 Videos are a dynamic way to interact with major SSR actors and fellow practitioners, featuring stories on security and state-building from around the world.
 Login to the Community of Practice to upload videos you would like to highlight about SSR that are not already featured.

-For full access to the video, Gendered Transitional Justice, kindly follow the link.
+For full access to the Video, Secretary-General António Guterres' Statement on the Elimination of Sexual Violence in Conflict, kindly follow the link.

-For full access to Mission Zhobia: Winning the Peace, kindly follow the link.
+For full access to the Video, Female Chief Ending child marriage in Malawi, kindly follow the link.

 United Nations peacekeepers have been deployed for more than seven decades.
 This year marks the 20th anniversary of the landmark Security Council resolution which put protection of civilians at the heart of UN Peacekeeping.
 Today, more than 95% of our peacekeepers have a mandate to protect civilians.
 These peacekeepers put themselves in harm’s way to protect civilians from violence every day.